-Your contribution helps us include students / minorities who are less able to pay for permaculture design training.
+Your donation helps us include students / minorities who are less able to pay for permaculture design training.

 Permaculture Design Course